postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 If payment is unsuccessful, Postman offers a grace period of 21 days to avoid service disruption.
 For invoice-based teams, this means 21 days following the due date listed on the invoice.

-In the event of non-payment and service deactivation, Postman sends an email notification to Billing team members.
+In the event of non-payment and service deactivation, Postman sends an email notification to the billing email address listed in your [billing details](http://go.postman.co/settings/team/billing-details).

 ## Team and plan changes